JK-SHIN-PG/OnReviewServImprovement/Readme.md

 ## Implementation

 - **Our Environment**
-  - OS: Ubuntu 18.04 (we checked this code file works on Window OS)
+  - OS: Ubuntu 18.04 (we checked this code file works on Windows OS)
   - python == 3.7
   - conda >= 4.10

-Run this code to create your own virtual environment. (you can skip it, but we recommend creating a new virtual environment for this implementation)
+Run this code to create your virtual environment. (you can skip it, but we recommend creating a new virtual environment for this implementation)
 ```bash
 conda create -n 'env_name' python=3.7
 ```